-Grade Credit Course Fee Prerequisite

-COLLEGE SPEECH- UWO 11-12 0.5 UW Tuition Communications

-For college and Must meet
+Grade Credit Course Fee Prerequisite COLLEGE SPEECH - UWO 11-12 0.5 UW Tuition For college Credit (approx. \$400) and Purchase of Textbook Communications and Must meet criteria

-Credit (approx. criteria

-\$400) and

-Purchase of

-Textbook

 Fundamentals of Public Address (133) are the examination of the principles of oral message preparation and presentation.
 Students will prepare and present actual public communication.
 A University of Wisconsin Green Bay faculty member teaches this course.
 Students pay a prorated portion of the UW tuition as determined by LCASD to receive college credit.
 Students may be required to purchase a required text for the course.